Jittery investors await outcome of midterm elections

 In the scenario where Democrats regain control of the House, major policy initiatives from the White House will be dead on arrival.
 Compromise could be difficult, especially if the Democrats move to impeach President Donald Trump.

-But Democrats might find common ground with the GOP in some areas.
-Agreement on an infrastructure bill could give a boost to construction equipment and transportation companies.
-And legislation to control drug pricing would likely be a drag on pharmaceutical company stocks.

 A Democrat-led House could also lead to heightened oversight and investigations of big banks and Wall Street firms, which could weigh on financial sector stocks.
+If Democratic Representative Maxine Waters takes over as the next chair of the House Financial Services Committee, which oversees the housing, banking, insurance and securities industries, she could potentially slow progress on Trump’s deregulatory efforts, according to outgoing Republican chair Texas Rep. Jeb Hensarling.

+“I fear that she will use this as a tool to harass the administration, to really grind down the deregulation -- the deregulatory efforts of the administration,” Hensarling, who currently chairs the committee, said to FOX Business’ Stuart Varney on Monday.
+“So it’s bad, really bad for economic growth.”

 The possibility of a government shutdown also increases with a divided Congress, according to a report from UBS on the potential impact of the midterm elections.
 That could unnerve investors.
 The S&P 500 slumped nearly 20 percent during the government shutdown that occurred during Congress' 2011 debt ceiling impasse.